Mardoqueu/shopping-cart-js/README.md

   </a>
 </p>

-> Shopping Cart page in JavaScript
+> Shopping cart page in JavaScript built for best practices for bootcamp eldorado

 ### 🏠 [Homepage](https://github.com/Mardoqueu/shopping-cart-js)